 – Brian Fortin, PE, Civil Engineer

 Our complete street design for First Avenue Grade Separation in Iowa City was one of my first major projects.
 The positive impact on safety and addition of beautification features through streetscape design, made this the most rewarding project in my career to date.

 – Jordan Gustafson, PE, Structural Engineer

-One of the most fulfilling aspects of my job is being able to witness the excitement from the community.
-Whether we’re improving school facilities and sports complexes in a small, rural town or development of new townhome complex in the gateway to downtown Des Moines, what we do impacts not only the people associated with the project but entire communities.
+One of the most fulfilling aspects of my job is being able to witness the excitement of the community.
+Whether we’re improving school facilities and sports complexes in a small, rural town or developing of new townhome complex in the gateway to downtown Des Moines, what we do impacts not only the people associated with the project but entire communities.
 This makes each project more personal to me.

 – Korey Marsh, PE, Civil Engineer

 I agreed to speak at a children’s summer program in a working-class neighborhood.
-By polling the children, I found their park down the street – the one they all knew; the one they could walk to; the one they saw everyday out their window or on their way to school – was the most important public space in their lives.
+By polling the children, I found their park down the street – the one they all knew; the one they could walk to; the one they saw every day out their window or on their way to school – was the most important public space in their lives.
 From this experience, I learned to never diminish the value of smaller, neighborhood parks.
 To invest in them is to strengthen the neighborhood and to enrich the lives of the children that live there.

 – Mindy Moore, AICP, Planner

 I’m blessed to bring 2D designs to life.
 I can convey existing and proposed scenarios, creating a virtual bridge between design and reality.
 Through digital models, engineers can identify potential areas for safety and design improvement, and public communication is improved for those impacted by a project.